chenmingxiang110/AugNet/README.md

 Run "res34_model_training_with_STL.py" if you would like to train your own model.
 Run "test_with_STL_kmeans.py" to test with K-Means clustering.

+The followings are some image comparison examples.
 The left most images are the queries.
-The images are sorted based on the distances between their embeddings to the queries'.
+The rest images are the topK most similar images that the algorithm found from the dataset based on the distances between the embeddings to the queries'.

 ### Anime Illustrations: